0xSpaceShard/starknet-hardhat-plugin/README.md

 If the "--wait" flag is passed, the task will wait until the transaction status of the deployment is "PENDING" before ending.

-The "--salt" parameter should be an hex string which, when provided, will add a salt to the contract address.
+The "--salt" parameter should be a hex string which, when provided, causes the contract to always be deployed to the same address.

+The "--token" parameter indicates that your deployment is whitelisted on alpha-mainnet.

 Notice that this plugin relies on `--starknet-network` (or `STARKNET_NETWORK` environment variable) and not on Hardhat's `--network`.
 So if you define